328 East 75th St, Suite A New York, NY 10021

 Surgical Scar Removal

 A scar is the body’s natural way of healing and replacing lost or damaged skin.
 A scar is usually composed of fibrous tissue.
-Scars may be formed for many different reasons, including as a result of infections, surgery, injuries, or inflammation of tissue.
+Scars may be formed for many different reasons, including as a result of infections, surgery, injuries, or inflammation of the tissue.
 Scars may appear anywhere on the body, and the composition of a scar may vary – appearing flat, lumpy, sunken, colored, painful, or itchy.
 The final look of a scar depends on many factors, including the skin type and location on the body, the direction of the wound, the type of injury, the age of the person with the scar, and his/her nutritional status.

 A scar revision is a procedure performed on a scar to alter the appearance of the scar.
 The revision may improve the appearance of the scar or restore function to a part of the body that may have been restricted by the scar.
 It is important to remember that scars cannot be completely removed.